Trishitamaity/AI_Assistant/README.md

 - 🎙️ Recognizes user voice commands using a microphone
 - 🗣️ Converts text responses to speech for natural interaction
-- 🌐 Web search functionality
+- 🌐 Performs web searches
-- ⏰ Time-based responses
+- ⏰ Provides accurate time-based responses on request
 - 🔁 Continuous listening loop for real-time interaction
 - 🧩 Easily extendable for new features or APIs